thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 ThoughtSpot enables you to use the Security Assertion Markup Language (SAML) to authenticate users.
 You can set up SAML through the shell on ThoughtSpot [using a `tscli`-based configurator](#saml-configure-tscli), or [through the Admin Console](#admin-portal).
 It is configured to work using service provided by an Identity Provider (IdP).

 Popular Identity Providers that ThoughtSpot supports include [Okta](https://developer.okta.com/docs/guides/build-sso-integration/saml2/overview/){: target="_blank"}, [Azure Active Directory](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/configure-saml2-settings-azure-ad){: target="_blank"}, [PingFederate](https://docs.pingidentity.com/bundle/solution-guides/page/ozz1597769517562.html){: target="_blank"}, [Microsoft AD FS](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/configure-saml2-settings){: target="_blank"}, and [Onelogin](https://developers.onelogin.com/quickstart/saml){: target="_blank"}.
 This is not an exhaustive list.
 To determine if ThoughtSpot supports your preferred IdP, talk to your ThoughtSpot contact.

-Refer to your Identity Provider’s SAML documentation for specific information on setting up SAML with that IdP.
+After you complete the SAML configuration in ThoughtSpot that this article describes, refer to your Identity Provider’s SAML documentation for specific information on setting up SAML with that IdP.

 {: id="prerequisites"}
 ## Configuration prerequisites